MacDonald House bombing: MacDonald House and Orchard Road

-Repair works for the building begun on 11 March 1965.
+Repair works for the building began on 11 March 1965.
 The building was declared safe by P.W.D engineers and architects, with workers accessing the upper floors via the fire escape staircase.
-It was expected that the windows of the ground floor will be replaced by the next day, though it was estimated that it would take at least a week for the glass fronts of the buildings affected by the bombing to be fully repaired.
-HSBC and the Australian Trade Commission was opened for business whilst the Australian High commission temporarily moved offices to one of their employee's home in Orange Grove Road.
+It was expected that the windows of the ground floor would be replaced by the next day, though it was estimated that it would take at least a week for the glass fronts of the buildings affected by the bombing to be fully repaired.
+HSBC and the Australian Trade Commission were opened for business whilst the Australian High commission temporarily moved offices to the home one of their employee in Orange Grove Road.
 Some businesses were closed due to a lack of staff.
-The closed stretch of Orchard Road opened on 11:30 am, where it was revealed that Penang Road and Clemenceau Avenue were congested due to the closed stretch.
-It was estimated that the cost of the damages in MacDonald House were up to $250,000.
-A bomb hoax occurred in Orchard Road on 18 March, where a caller threatened to blow up Amber Mansions, resulting in a stretch of Orchard Road to be temporarily closed.
+The closed stretch of Orchard Road opened on 11:30 am.
+It was estimated that the cost of the damage in MacDonald House was up to $250,000.
+There was a bomb hoax occurred in Orchard Road on 18 March, in which a caller threatened to blow up Amber Mansions, resulting in a stretch of Orchard Road being temporarily closed.
 It was reopened 15 minutes after the bomb was due to go off.

 Heightened security

 Following the explosion, a warning was issued by the government on 11 March 1965 for the general public to be vigilant of "mischievous and irresponsible elements" after a bomb scare at the National Library, half a mile from MacDonald House.
 The Singapore International Chamber of Commerce (SICC) decided to establish "security committees" on 15 March to protect its members' buildings from being sabotaged by Indonesian agents.
-The SICC also listed four precautionary measures that businesses should take, being control of entrances, inspection of identity cards, disclosure of package contents from unknown persons, and treatment of packages.
-SICC members such as the Cathay Organisation and Shaw Organisation started inspecting packages, along with other businesses in the city.
+The SICC also listed four precautionary measures that businesses should take, namely control of entrances, inspection of identity cards, disclosure of package contents from unknown persons, and treatment of packages.
+SICC members such as the Cathay Organisation and Shaw Organisation, along with other businesses in the city, started inspecting packages.
 It was reported by a security firm that after the bombing, "there has been an increased 'security consciousness'.
 We have been swamped with requests for security guards and advice on security measures from firms and the public".
 Vulnerable buildings such as Pasir Panjang power station, which was a target by several Indonesia military agencies, had its security precautions strengthened.